Anonymous Land Trust For Real Estate InvestorsGet a Consultation

 When you use a land trust, you will actually appear to not own much of anything.
 You personally no longer have your name associated with the property at all.
 Suing the trust itself is extremely difficult as well.
 Because of the anonymous nature of the land trust, even an excellent attorney will have a difficult time definitively connecting you to your land trust.
 At the most, you will be its beneficiary.
 At this point, you have quite literally become more trouble than you are worth to the opposing lawyer.
 There is no certainty of any financial reward for either the litigant or the attorney after your assets, and therefore, land trusts often effectively stop lawsuits before they are even filed.

-What Are Some of The Benefits of Using a Land Trust?
+What Are Some of The Benefits of Using a Land Trust With Investments?

 - Asset protection.
 The lawsuit prevention methods mentioned above combine with the land trust's anonymity and versatility to secure your real estate investments.
 On its own, the land trust is not a surefire asset protection plan.
 However, when combined with an entity like a Series LLC, the land trust proves to be a powerful tool in the asset protection arsenal.